Module overview

 a) a theory-based account of changes and innovations in technology which impact generally on the digital literacy skills and practices that students bring to class and, more specifically, on their potential implications for foreign language teaching and learning;

-b) an overview of e-learning environments and tools and the affordances they provide;
+b) an overview of digital learning environments and tools and the affordances they provide;

-c) perspectives on pedagogy and material and course design involving e-learning.
+c) perspectives on pedagogy, materials/resources and course design involving digital language learning.

 Aims and Objectives